History of the Kuomintang: 1945–1949

+After 1949

+In the early 1950s, defeated KMT forces entered Burma, retreating into the hills of the Wa region.
+Communist forces pursued them.
+With support from the United States, the Nationalist forces reorganized and from 1950 to 1952, launched unsuccessful attacks into Yunnan, China.
+In 1953, Burma's government raised this violation of its sovereignty by the Chinese Nationalists to the United Nations.

+After the KMT guerillas treated into the Kokang region, the Burmese government obtained the assistance of Olive Yang and the Kokang Kakweye to force the guerillas out of Kokang.
+Yang and the Kokang Kakweye succeeded in 1953, but then collaborated with the Kuomintang in trafficking opium to Thailand throughout the 1950s; the KMT continued to use these opium routes for decades.

-Ideology in Mainland China (1920s–1950s)
+Ideology in mainland China (1920s–1950s)

 Chinese nationalism

 The Kuomintang was a nationalist revolutionary party, which had been supported by the Soviet Union.
 It was organized on Leninism.

 The Kuomintang had several influences left upon its ideology by revolutionary thinking.
 The Kuomintang and Chiang Kai-shek used the words feudal and counterrevolutionary as synonyms for evil, and backwardness, and proudly proclaimed themselves to be revolutionary.
 Chiang called the warlords feudalists, and called for feudalism and counterrevolutionaries to be stamped out by the Kuomintang.
 Chiang showed extreme rage when he was called a warlord, because of its negative, feudal connotations.
 Ma Bufang was forced to defend himself against the accusations, and stated to the news media that his army was a part of "National army, people's power".

 Chiang Kai-shek, the head of the Kuomintang, warned the Soviet Union and other foreign countries about interfering in Chinese affairs.
 He was personally angry at the way China was treated by foreigners, mainly by the Soviet Union, Britain, and the United States.
 He and his New Life Movement called for the crushing of Soviet, Western, American and other foreign influences in China.
 Chen Lifu, a CC Clique member in the KMT, said "Communism originated from Soviet imperialism, which has encroached on our country."
-It was also noted that "the white bear of the North Pole is known for its viciousness and cruelty."
+It was also noted that "the white bear of the North Pole is known for its viciousness and cruelty".

 Kuomintang leaders across China adopted nationalist rhetoric.
 The Chinese Muslim general Ma Bufang of Qinghai presented himself as a Chinese nationalist to the people of China, fighting against British imperialism, to deflect criticism by opponents that his government was feudal and oppressed minorities like Tibetans and Buddhist Mongols.
 He used his Chinese nationalist credentials to his advantage to keep himself in power.